-- Note 2: MICS #6 does not apply to service accounts and generic user accounts. - Note 3: For MICS #6(d), the system may release a locked out account after 30 minutes has elapsed.
-If an employee assists with releasing a locked out account and is reasonably certain of no unauthorized user access (if such information can be provided by the system and is readily available to the employee assisting in unlocking user account), the elapsed time of 30 minutes is not applicable.
-The involvement of an employee assisting in the release of a locked out account is to be delineated in the SOPs. - 7.
-A system event log or series of reports/logs for operating systems (including the database and network layers where applicable) and gaming applications, if capable of being generated by the system, is configured to track the following events: - a.
-Failed login attempts. - Note: If configurable by the system, parameters may be set so that only certain attempts are flagged for review (e.g., failed login attempts exceeding a certain number or failed login attempts to a specific address are flagged for review). - b.
-Changes to live data files occurring outside of normal program and operating system execution. - Note: Databases and operating systems are to be configured to monitor for and record manual edits and modifications made by users (not automatically by programs or operating systems) to data files and database tables belonging to gaming systems. - c.
-Changes to operating system, database, network, and application policies and parameters. - Note: Policies and parameters include, but are not limited to: - Audit settings (types of events that are monitored and logged) - Password complexity settings (minimum length, maximum age, etc.) - System security levels (AS/400, QSecurity) - Point structure in players club systems - d.
+Note: MICS #7 does not apply to service accounts and generic user accounts.

+- 8. A system event log or series of reports/logs for operating systems (including the database and network layers where applicable) and gaming applications, if capable of being generated by the system, is configured to track the following events: - a.
+Failed login attempts.

+Note: If configurable by the system, parameters may be set so that only certain attempts are flagged for review (e.g., failed login attempts exceeding a certain number or failed login attempts to a specific address are flagged for review).

+b.
+Changes to live data files occurring outside of normal program and operating system execution.

+Note: Databases and operating systems are to be configured to monitor for and record manual edits and modifications made by users (not automatically by programs or operating systems) to data files and database tables belonging to gaming systems.

+c.
+Changes to operating system, database, network, and application policies and parameters.

+Note: Policies and parameters include, but are not limited to:

+- Audit settings (types of events that are monitored and logged) - Password complexity settings (minimum length, maximum age, etc.) - System security levels (AS/400, OSecurity) - Point structure in players club systems - d.
 Audit trail of information changed by administrator accounts.
-Information logged, if configurable, is to include the events related to the functions described in the definitions of "system administrator" and "user access administrator".
-Administrator account activity logs, if provided by the system, are to include: - i.
-Account login name; - ii.
-Date and time of event; - iii.
-Description of event; - iv.
-Value before the change; and - v.
-Value after the change. - e.
-Changes to date/time on master time server. - Note: For MICS #7 the SOPs are to delineate separately for each layer of the system (application, operating system, database and network, where applicable) whether the system is configurable, and to what extent the system is configurable, in tracking specified events.
+Information logged is to include the events related to the functions described in the definitions of "system administrator" and "user access administrator".
+Administrator account activity logs, if provided by the system, are to include:

+OLC VERSION 2.0 PAGE 6 OF 19 EFFECTIVE: 07/01/2024

+- 1) Account login name;

+- 2) Date and time of event;

+- 3) Description of event;

+- Value before the change; and

+- 5) Value after the change.

+- Changes to date/time on master time server.

+- 9. Exception reports (for application level only), if capable of being produced by the system, (e.g., changes to system parameters, corrections, overrides, voids, promotional account and/or wagering account adjustments, etc.) for each gaming application related application are maintained and include at a minimum:

+- Date and time of alteration;

+- Identification of user that performed alteration;

+- Data or parameter altered; c.

+- Data or parameter value prior to alteration; and

+- Data or parameter value after alteration.

+- 10. User access listings include, if the system is capable of providing such information, at a minimum:

+- Employee name and title or position.

+- User login name. b.

+- Full list and description of application functions that each group/user account may execute.

+This list for MICS #13(c) may be available in a separate report if the menu functions are easily Note: referenced between the user access listing report and the menu function report.

+- Date and time account created.

+- Date and time of last login.

+- f.
+Date of last password change.

+- Date and time account disabled/deactivated.

+- Group membership of user account, if group membership is used in the system.

+Note: User access listing reports provided to the OLC must be limited to users accessing the property specific systems.

+Event Log Review